 Our Diversity and Inclusion Committee continue to meet monthly to drive progress and positive change across various threads of diversity e.g., neurodiversity, socio-economic background, sexual orientation, and disability.
-In 2021, we ran a wide range of different communications, events and webinars to help create a sense of belonging for everyone.
+In 2022, we ran a wide range of different communications, events and webinars to help create a sense of belonging for everyone.
 These have covered Pride, Social Mobility, World Sight Day, National Inclusion Week, Parenting Perspectives, Diwali and Eid, amongst others.
-Three of our colleagues were shortlisted for a PIMFA Diversity & Inclusion Award 2021, one of whom went on to win the 'Rising Talent Award'.
+Four of our colleagues were shortlisted for a PIMFA Diversity & Inclusion Award 2022.